 The number one rated attraction on Oahu (and Hawaii as a whole) in both terms of customer ratings and visitor numbers also tops our list.
 With good reason too.
 A visit to this Infamous location really brings out the importance and historical significance of the events that took place.

 It should be noted here again that this attraction rates as the most visited attraction in Hawaii and as such booking ahead for the Battleship Arizona memorial tour is almost essential.
-Tickets become available 2 months beforehand and can be only be booked here at the official site.
+Tickets become available 2 months beforehand and can only be booked here at the official site.
 If you have missed the two-month mark, chances are your dates are sold out if so don’t despair there are still options.
 But if at all possible book ahead.
 While it is free there is a $1.50 booking fee.
-The Visitor center is also free and only accepts walk up, it can be busy but can handle the numbers.
+The Visitor Center is also free and only accepts walk up, it can be busy but can handle the numbers.

 USS Battleship Missouri Memorial – $34.99